1itvinka/anastasiya.dev/content/blog/accessibility/index.md

 ## 12. Use `rem` not `px` at least for font-sizes

 In most browsers, you can change the default font-size, which is typically 16px.
-If font-sizes on a website are defined in `rem` or 'em`, users' settings are respected.
+If font-sizes on a website are defined in `rem` or `em`, users' settings are respected.

 ## 13. Images should have `alt` attributes